What is the Statement of Cash Flows?

 |Operating cash flow||OCF|

-The items in the cash flow statements are not cash flows but “reasons why cash flow is different from profit.”
+The items in the cash flow statement are not all actual cash flows, but “reasons why cash flow is different from profit.”

-Depreciation expense reduces profit but does not impact cash flow.
+Depreciation expense reduces profit but does not impact cash flow (it is a non-cash expense).
 Hence, it is added back.
 Similarly, if the starting point profit is above interest and tax in the income statement, then interest and tax cash flows will need to be deducted if they are to be treated as operating cash flows.

-Investing activities are the acquisition and disposal of non-current assets and other investments not included in cash equivalents.
-Investing cash flows typically include the cash flows associated with buying or selling property, plant, and equiipment (PP&E), other non-current assets, and other financial assets.
+Cash flow from investing activities includes the acquisition and disposal of non-current assets and other investments not included in cash equivalents.
+Investing cash flows typically include the cash flows associated with buying or selling property, plant, and equipment (PP&E), other non-current assets, and other financial assets.

-Cash spent on purchasing PP&E is called capital expenditures (or CapEx for short).
+Cash spent on purchasing PP&E is called capital expenditures (CapEx).

 Under U.S. GAAP, interest paid and received are always treated as operating cash flows.